glentner/hypershell/docs/_include/cluster_help.rst

 ``-I``, ``--init-size`` *SIZE*
     Initial size of cluster (default: 1).

-    When the the cluster starts, this number of clients will be launched.
+    When the cluster starts, this number of clients will be launched.
     For a *fixed* policy cluster, this should be given with a ``--min-size``, and likely the same value.